JanSharp/VPMPublish/README.md

 - [docs/styles.css](https://github.com/JanSharp/jansharp.github.io/blob/main/docs/styles.css)
 - [docs/vrc/vcclisting.xhtml](https://github.com/JanSharp/jansharp.github.io/blob/main/docs/vrc/vcclisting.xhtml)
 - [docs/vrc/listing.js](https://github.com/JanSharp/jansharp.github.io/blob/main/docs/vrc/listing.js)
 - Do note that these files are licensed under [MIT](https://github.com/JanSharp/jansharp.github.io/blob/main/LICENSE.txt).
 Don't worry though, MIT is a super small and very permissive license, you can read it in like 2 minutes.
-When it says "shall be included" it really does mean just that, you can license whatever you're using these files for however you want (which includes no license file, which is equivalent to all rights reserved, if I got the terms right.)
+When it says "shall be included" it really does mean just that - I like making a LICENSE_THIRD_PARTY.txt file [like this for example](https://github.com/JanSharp/phobos/blob/main/LICENSE_THIRD_PARTY.txt) - and you can license whatever you're using these files for however you want.
+I believe it's generally considered to be good faith if you also include a link to third party code, [like I'm doing here](https://github.com/JanSharp/phobos#libraries-dependencies-and-licenses), or on a credits page or something.

 The only file that _requires_ modification is the vcclisting.xhtml file, we'll get to that last.